papasop/Einstein-s/README.md

 ### What could go wrong

-1. Cost-derived curvature may be trivially equivalent to standard GR → Just renaming, no new content
+1. RESOLVED (Test 1): Cost-derived curvature is NOT trivially equivalent → It gives correct 2D curvature but NOT 4D vacuum condition → The gap is real and structural (need σ₂)

-   → Then the direct route adds nothing over Jacobson route
+2. K=1 at field level does NOT give R=0 automatically (Test 1 confirmed)

-2. K=1 at field level may not give Einstein's equations → May give a different field equation
+   → Need angular sector participation
-   → Could be interesting (modified gravity) or wrong
+   → May require fundamentally new construction for 4D cost

 3. Matter definition from cost deviation may be circular → "T_μν = G_μν/8π" is just the definition